beingabstrac/Podcast-Clone/README.md

 # This is a ruby on rails application {demo}
-### This is a Podcast cloe app with and all that good stuff!
+### This is a Podcast clone app with and all that good stuff!